PRAB > News & Knowledge > White Papers > Optimizing Foundry and Die Casting Production

 A metal scrap conveyor that is not optimized for the application will ultimately result in inefficient processing, more maintenance, and higher labor costs.
 By choosing a conveyor that eliminates carryover, consistently transfers challenging payloads, and is engineered to reduce routine maintenance, metalworking operations position their facility to increase uptime on their back-end processes.

-PRAB's Product Specialists Bob Anspaugh
+Prab's Product Specialists Bob Anspaugh

 About the Author